RWS/studio-api-docs/articles/hints_tips/Better_Studio_interactivity/SR2ApiArticle.md

 | `ProjectTemplate` | Set this property to the full path of a project template file (*.sdltpl) that will be used by the wizard for creating the project. |
 | `ProjectReference` | Set this property to the full path of a project file (*.sdlproj) that will be used by the wizard for creating the project. |

 Please note that you can either pass a project template or a project reference template.
-In the event you pass values for both, Trados Studio will use the project template file.
+In the event you pass values for both, <Var:ProductName> will use the project template file.

 Here is a small code sample on how to implement the event publishing:
 ```cs